 We can also realize the truth expressed by Dr. Paul E. Adolph in his book Release from Tension.
 “Anxiety and worry represent forms of fear which project themselves into the future and often concern themselves with imaginary situations which never come to pass.
 Indeed, it often happens when the future situation arrives, it is devoid of all the contemplated elements which are anticipated.”

 But the most significant way we can avoid worry over money matters is to bring everything to the Lord in prayer.
-And then leave it with Him (Philippians 4:6-8).
-We can be free from all our cares by casting them upon Him (1 Peter 5:7).
+And then leave it with him (Philippians 4:6-8).
+We can be free from all our cares by casting them upon him (1 Peter 5:7).
 If you do this,“the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus” (Philippians 4:7).

 I knew a man who felt called to full-time Christian ministry, but he had a wife and three children.
 On the seminary application form he had to list his means of support, so he wrote, “Philippians 4:19,” where Paul says, “My God will meet all your needs according to his glorious riches in Christ Jesus.”

 Is there any better security than this verse of Scripture?
 That man had no visible means of support, but he had an invisible means who was entirely adequate!
 I have known many other Christians who depended on the Lord completely to meet all their needs.
-In fact, when I stepped out in faith to serve the Lord as a full-time writer, I had to believe that He would meet all the needs of myself and my little girl.
+In fact, when I stepped out in faith to serve the Lord as a full-time writer, I had to believe that he would meet all the needs for myself and my little girl.